Learning Paths & Practical Tools

 Can you get pregnant during your period?

 Yes, it is possible but less likely.
 Sperm can live up to 5 days.
+Why it matters: If you are avoiding pregnancy, do not rely on period timing alone.
+When to get help: Talk to a provider about reliable contraception.
 (Source: ACOG)

 Health